mikeroyal/Self-Hosting-Guide/README.md

 [Back to The Top](#table-of-contents)

-[Adagios](http://adagios.org/) - Web based Nagios configuration interface.
+[Adagios](http://adagios.org/) is a Web based Nagios configuration interface.

-[Dash](https://github.com/afaqurk/linux-dash) - A low-overhead monitoring web dashboard for a GNU/Linux machine.
+[Dash](https://github.com/afaqurk/linux-dash) is a low-overhead monitoring web dashboard for a GNU/Linux machine.

-[Thruk](http://www.thruk.org/) - Multibackend monitoring web interface with support for Naemon, Nagios, Icinga and Shinken.
+[Thruk](http://www.thruk.org/) is a Multibackend monitoring web interface with support for Naemon, Nagios, Icinga and Shinken.

-[Uchiwa](https://uchiwa.io) - Simple dashboard for the Sensu monitoring framework.
+[Uchiwa](https://uchiwa.io) is a simple dashboard for the Sensu monitoring framework.

 [InfluxDB](https://www.influxdata.com) is an open source time series database, purpose-built by InfluxData for monitoring metrics and events, provides real-time visibility into stacks, sensors, and systems.
 Use InfluxDB to capture, analyze, and store millions of points per second, meet demanding SLA's, and chart a path to automation.